davidsowerby/takkan/docs/user-guide/precept-script.md

 A `PreceptPage` is a representation of what the end user might perceive as a page.
 It is typically represented by a Widget containing a Flutter `Scaffold`.

-A page displays the elements such as header bars, FAB, footers etc, plus its **content**.
+A page displays the elements such as header bars, FAB, footers etc, plus its **children**.

 You can create your own [custom pages](./page-types.md#custom-pages).  [:thinking:](https://gitlab.com/precept1/precept-client/-/issues/24)